openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

       .width(300)
       .height(200)
       .margin(100)
-      // Bind rotation to the Column component and change the rotation angle based on the sliding speed and angle of the sliding gesture.
+      // Bind rotation to the <Column> component and change the rotation angle through the swipe speed and angle.
       .rotate({ angle: this.rotateAngle })
       .gesture(
-        // Bind the sliding gesture and restrict it to be triggered only when the user slides in the vertical direction.
+        // Bind to the component the swipe gesture that can be triggered only when the user swipes in the vertical direction.
         SwipeGesture({ direction: SwipeDirection.Vertical })
           // When the swipe gesture is triggered, the swipe speed and angle are obtained, which can be used to modify the layout parameters.
           .onAction((event: GestureEvent) => {